UnicornMotors/my.Volvo-240.Diesel/README.md

 # my.Volvo.240.car
 my.
+Bring:

-Bring: Tools to Repair and re-solder Wiring Harness!
-(Assorted Different colored Wire rolls!, Zip Ties, End Connectors, Shrink Wrap, Electrical Tape), Cleaning: Pressure Washer!, 2 3-Ton Jacks &amp; 4 Jackstands
+Tools to Repair and re-solder Wiring Harness!
+(Assorted Different colored Wire rolls!, Zip Ties, End Connectors, Shrink Wrap, Electrical Tape),

+Cleaning: Pressure Washer!, 2 3-Ton Jacks &amp; 4 Jackstands

+Block of wood to Wedge Clutch!

+Hacksaw & Steel Tube for Leverage Extension

+Hoses for running from Fuel Bucket

+Can of Cleann Diesel Fuel!

+Fuel Pump?
+Where is it?